kelseyhightower/kubernetes-the-hard-way/docs/certificate-authority.md

 * Kubernetes API Server
 * Kubernetes Kubelet

-In production you should strongly consider generating individual TLS certificates for each component.
+> In production you should strongly consider generating individual TLS certificates for each component.

+The TLS certificates in this lab will be copied to each machine running a Kubernetes components.

 ## Install CFSSL